nanotech/swift-haskell-tutorial/README.md

 # Integrating Haskell with Swift Mac Apps

+In this tutorial, we'll create a Mac app using Swift and Xcode to build the UI, and Haskell to implement backend logic.

+A basic familiarity with Haskell, Swift, Objective-C, C, Xcode, and shell scripting will be assumed.

+## Project Setup

 To start, create a new Cocoa Application Xcode project

 ![Select the Cocoa app template](tutorial/xcode-cocoa-template-icon.png)